Knowledge Transfer 2.0 – Making biodiversity research effective for biodiversity conservation

 WP 3 – Regular, bilateral knowledge transfer

-For a continuous knowledge transfer, praxis-relevant results of the BE should be provided to forestry and nature conservation practice on a regular basis.
+For a continuous knowledge transfer, practice-relevant results of the BE should be provided to forestry and nature conservation practice on a regular basis.
 Together with the central coordination office (BEO) and the local management teams (LMT) of the three regions, we want to establish effective communication channels preferably used by practitioners.

 Identified effective communication channels are:

-3.1 Regular provisioning of scientific results with practical relevance using the Knowledge Transfer Webpage (under construction) of the BE homepage, supplemented by a digital newsletter and a network of regional multipliers from forestry, hunting and nature conservation.
+3.1 Regular provisioning of scientific results with practical relevance using the Knowledge Transfer Webpage (under construction) of the BE homepage, supplemented by a digital newsletter and a network of regional multipliers from forestry, hunting and nature conservation

 3.2 Contribution to local information events and excursions with practical relevance and initiation of workshops to discuss open questions concerning forest management and biodiversity